camcharmar/mediashare/README.md

 $ php artisan serve
 ```

-Navigating to `localhost:800` should show
+Navigating to `localhost:8000` should show

 ```json
 { "Laravel": "10.9.0" }
 ```

-Leave that running and open another terminal window to set configure and serve the front end app
+Leave that running and open another terminal window to configure and serve the front end app.

 ## Node & NPM